AdeebNqo/adeebnqo.github.io/README.md

 This is my blog.

-Forked from [Motaquillah Maddane](https://github.com/kronik3r)'s daktilo.
+It was forked from [Motaquillah Maddane](https://github.com/kronik3r)'s daktilo.

 # License